MicroEJ/docs/SDK6UserGuide/install.rst

 Follow their respective documentation to install one of them.

 .. warning::
-   Only the IntelliJ IDEA IDE is fully supported for the moment, so it is recommend to use it instead of Eclipse.
+   Only the IntelliJ IDEA IDE is fully supported for the moment.
    The support of Eclipse will come soon.

 These 2 IDEs come with the Gradle plugin installed by default.